RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ### Summary stats table

 Directly above the map is a table that provides summary statistics for the selected warehouses.
-The summary table includes the number of warehouses, the acreage of the warehouse footprints, the total building floor space in units of square feet, the number of estimated truck trips, and an estimate of the daily diesel PM2.5, NOx, and CO2 emissions from those truck trips.
+The summary table includes the number of warehouses, the acreage of the warehouse footprints, the total building floor space in units of square feet, the number of estimated truck trips, and an estimate of the daily diesel PM<sub>2.5</sub>, NO<sub>x</sub>, and CO<sub>2</sub> emissions from those truck trips.
 The table updates as the user selects different year ranges or clicks on different sections of the map.
 Note that this estimate does not include car trips to and from warehouses in the emissions calculation.
 The details on how these are calculated are discussed further in the methods section.

 ### Map